bradkillins/Shared-ToDo/README.md

 Currently the CORS policy on the backend is set so that request from localhost:5080
 will be allowed.
 If the frontend starts on a different port than **5080** you need
 to change the config file of the backend server.

+Logins to test:

+username: brad@app.com
+password: 123456789

+username: andrew@app.com
+password: 123456789

 ### Code